A stable-compact method for qualitative properties of semilinear elliptic equations: The stable-compact method

 \subsection{Strong-KPP reactions}

-To further illustrate the stable-compact method, we next reinterpret our earlier work \cite{BG22b} through this new perspective.
-Here, we have shown that various structural conditions on the domain ensure uniqueness in \eqref{eq:main} for all positive reactions.
-In a different direction, one can instead assume a structural condition on the \emph{reaction} so that uniqueness holds in (almost) every domain.
-We took this approach in~\cite{BG22b}.
-In particular, we studied reactions that are strong-KPP in the following sense: \begin{definition} A positive reaction $f$ is \emph{weak-KPP} if $f'(s) \leq f'(0) s$ for all $s \in [0, 1]$.
+To further illustrate the stable-compact method, we interpret our earlier work \cite{BG24} through this new lens.
+In~\cite{BG24}, we introduced the following terminology: \begin{definition} A positive reaction $f$ is \emph{weak-KPP} if $f'(s) \leq f'(0) s$ for all $s \in [0, 1]$.
 It is \emph{strong-KPP} if $f(s)/s$ is strictly decreasing in $s \in (0, 1]$. \end{definition} Rabinowitz showed that if $\Omega$ is smooth and bounded and $f$ is strong-KPP, then \eqref{eq:main} admits at most one positive solution~\cite{Rabinowitz}.
-In~\cite{BG22b}, we extended this result to almost all unbounded domains.
-(The question of uniqueness in certain spectrally degenerate domains remains unresolved; see \cite[Theorem~1.1]{BG22b} for details.)
+In~\cite{BG24}, we extended this result to very general unbounded domains.
 Although we did not use the terminology, our proof is a clear example of the stable-compact method.
 We decomposed the domain $\Omega$ into a \emph{stable} part $\Omega_+$ obeying a maximum principle and a \emph{compact} part $\Omega_-$ on which positive solutions remain comparable to one another (a form of compactness).
-See Figure~2 in~\cite{BG22b} for an illustration of this decomposition.
-In fact, Rabinowitz' original proof fits within this framework because when $\Omega$ is smooth and \emph{bounded}, one can take $\Omega_- = \Omega$.

-Here, we deploy the same decomposition to extend Rabinowitz' result in a different direction.
-The proof is a very simple illustration of the stable-compact method. \begin{theorem} Let $\Omega$ be a bounded domain with Lipschitz boundary.
-If $f$ is strong-KPP, then \eqref{eq:main} admits at most one solution. \end{theorem} Because Lipschitz boundaries satisfy the interior and exterior cone condition, there is no trouble interpreting \eqref{eq:main}: the solution $u$ must indeed vanish everywhere on the boundary.
-This condition could prove too strong if $\partial\Omega$ were more irregular. \begin{proof} Let $\Lambda \coloneqq \op{Lip} f$.
+Here, we deploy an idea from~\cite{BN91} to extend Rabinowitz' result in a different direction: we show uniqueness without requiring smoothness of the boundary.
+The proof is a very simple illustration of the stable-compact method. \begin{theorem} Let $\Omega$ be a bounded, connected open set with Lipschitz boundary.
+If $f$ is strong-KPP, then \eqref{eq:main} admits at most one positive solution in the class $\m{C}^2(\Omega) \cap \m{C}(\bar{\Omega})$. \end{theorem}

+We note that this result can also be derived for more general operators using the methods of~\cite{Berestycki}. \begin{proof} Let $\Lambda \coloneqq \op{Lip} f$.
 By Proposition~1.1 of~\cite{BN91} and Theorem~1.1 of~\cite{BNV}, there exists $\delta > 0$ depending on $d, \Lambda,$ and $\op{diam}\Omega$ such that